Generation 6 (NASCAR): Teams: Price point factors

 The Car of Tomorrow had roughly $10,000 in sheet metal per car, which is $5,000 less in comparison to the $15,000 worth of sheet metal of the Generation 6 car.
 On average, a well-funded team produces about 50 bodies per car which could lead to a possible issue of being over the estimated budget for this particular category.

 Additionally, multiple new requirements, such as a new rear camber (which meant new suspension components) were also introduced.
-NASCAR's new weight rules required a new lighter-weight chassis.
+NASCAR's new weight rules required a new lighter weight chassis (although in practice existing Car of Tomorrow chassis remained compatible).
 Those changes came with a hefty price, as they increased the cost per car by $500,000 for the season.
 Including the other changes, the total cost for the season per car was estimated to have increased by $750,000 over the Car of Tomorrow.
 The price increase led then-team owner/driver Tony Stewart to tell reporter Marty Smith the Gen-6 car is financially "great for NASCAR, not for the owner.
 There's a lot of added cost, a lot of parts that are a lot more expensive than in the past.
 But racers are very resourceful.
 These teams will find a way to make it work."

-Future
+Successor

 For 2022, NASCAR replaced the Generation 6 car with the all-new Next Gen car.
 The rules package of the 2019 season served as the starting point of the new car's development.
 In addition, the Next Gen car is meant to attract new original equipment manufacturers (OEMs) to compete with Chevrolet, Ford, and Toyota.
 The Next Gen car was tested at Richmond Raceway with Austin Dillon on October 8 and 9, at Phoenix Raceway with Joey Logano on December 9 and 10, at Homestead–Miami Speedway with Erik Jones on January 15 and 16, and at Auto Club Speedway with William Byron on March 2–3.
 The test car was built by Richard Childress Racing and used a generic body.
-The Next Gen car was originally set to debut at the 2021 Daytona 500; the Gen-6 car would be used for the 2021 Busch Clash, which will use Daytona's road course configuration.
+The Next Gen car was originally set to debut at the 2021 Daytona 500; the Gen-6 car would be used for the 2021 Busch Clash, held on Daytona's road course configuration.
 However, due to testing delays caused by the COVID-19 pandemic, the Gen-6 car was used for 2021.